alam-nazmul/Poridhi-Exams/poridhi-exam-5/VPC_peering_in_GCP.md

             - firewall-cmd --per --add-service=http
             - firewall-cmd --per --add-port=443/tcp
             - firewall-cmd --reload
+            - firewall-cmd --list-all
+        - To check all exposed port on the instances
+            - ss -tulpn

 ## Check the connectivity by using ping on both instances ##